Video Game: Pokémon Channel

 - The Fishing Mini Game is completely random as well.
 First off, it's completely random whether or not Pikachu is going to sucessfully pull in the catch.
 And the Pokémon that are reeled in are random as well.
 And no, throwing the Pokémon food doesn't help you at all, if anything, it's just there to keep you entertained while you wait.

 - The type of plants that grow in the garden is completely random as well.
 Plus, the type of plant predetermines which Pokémon will come to eat with Pikachu.

 - There's an achievement called "bless you", which happens if Pikachu randomly sneezes while watching TV.

 - Military Salute: Pikachu sometimes does this before leaving a room.

-- Regional Bonus: Only Europeans could unlock Jirachi by beating the main story.
+- Regional Bonus: Only Europeans could unlock a Jirachi mystery gift for Pokémon Ruby and Sapphire by beating the main story.
 He still visits Pikachu and the player in the other versions, but it's only a cameo.
-(Americans got Jirachi through Pokemon Colosseum, so it kind of evens out.
+(Americans got Jirachi through Pokémon Colosseum, so it kind of evens out.
 At least outside Japan.)

 - Ridiculously Cute Critter: Pikachu, of course!

 - The Sandbag: There's a Wobbufett punching bag in the bedroom.
 Pikachu punches it when it's interacted with.